w3c/wot-architecture/explainer/explainer11.md

 Of these, the WoT Security and Privacy Guidelines provide a general analysis that cross-cuts the other building blocks, each of which also include their own specific security and privacy considerations.

-In addition, the following optional/informative building blocks are defined:
+In addition, the following informative building blocks are defined, which complement the core of the Web of Things:
 * <a href="https://w3c.github.io/wot-scripting-api/">WoT Scripting API</a>, and
 * <a href="https://w3c.github.io/wot-binding-templates/">WoT Binding Templates</a>.